Where does a UX Researcher role fit into the UX team?

 User Experience Reseacher / UX Researcher

-This page is written for an existing User Experience Researcher / UX Researcher or for someone who would like progress to a UX Researcher position.
+This page is written for an existing employee within this role or for someone who would like progress to this position.
 This guide covers the role, what skills are required, salary expectations and more.

-The role of a UX Researcher involves several key responsibilities, including conducting user research, analysing data, and communicating insights to cross-functional teams.
-A UX Researcher is responsible for conducting user research through various qualitative and quantitative methods, such as surveys, interviews, and usability testing.
+This role involves several key responsibilities, including conducting user research, analysing data, and communicating insights to cross-functional teams.
+They responsible for conducting user research through various qualitative and quantitative methods, such as surveys, interviews, and usability testing.
 They analyse the data collected from these methods to gain insights into user behaviour, preferences, and pain points.
 These insights are used to inform the design and development of products and services.

 Find out more detail in our blog ‘What is a UX Researcher?’